 1. Utilize Webinars and Online Learning

-Your greatest retention and skill transfer will be in the live learning classroom, however, if a webinar or online learning session is structured well, topic specific, and delivered with interaction, as well as an engaging instructor who doesn’t talk like the teacher in Ferris Bueller, webinars are great solutions for smaller skill sets.
+Your greatest retention and skill transfer will be in the live learning classroom training format, however, if a webinar or online learning session is structured well, topic specific, and delivered with interaction, as well as an engaging instructor who doesn’t talk like the teacher in Ferris Bueller, webinars are great solutions.
 Webinars range in price but are less expensive than live learning.
 Paid webinars focus more on content whereas free webinars are often selling something larger.
-In fact, be careful with webinars and MOOCs that are free or offer a free demo as you often do “get what you pay for” here.
-High quality webinars though also eliminate travel costs and reduce productivity loss with their one hour to ninety-minute time frame.
+In fact, be careful with webinars or online gimmick programs that are free or offer a free demo as you often do “get what you pay for”.
+High quality webinars also eliminate travel costs and reduce productivity loss with their one hour to ninety-minute time frame.
 Contagious Companies, Inc offers fifty-six webinars for leaders including those focused on new leaders, leaders with difficult people, and leaders looking to create more engagement.
 Their Live Webinar Catalog is worth a look for yourself or for enrolling your managers and leaders.

 For training on software or products, in house experts are readily found and can often be called ambassadors during new software roll-outs.
-For the more complex, less technical skills such as leadership, coaching, communication, or team building, an in house expert can be harder to find.
-Look for those who do the skills well that you’re looking to build in others and who are also fairly new to their leadership success.
+For the more complex, less technical skills such as leadership, coaching, communication, or team building, an in-house expert can be harder to find.
+Look for those who do the skills well that you’re looking to build in others and who are also fairly new to their leadership success or position.
 Those who’ve done it for years at a high level no longer remember the steps needed to train others in their way of doing things.
-Also ensure any in house leadership training experts you use or choose have the credibility with the audience.
+Also ensure any in-house leadership training experts you use or choose have the credibility with their audience.
 For example, choose Directors or above to train front line supervisors.
 Choose Executive VP level leaders to train middle managers.
 Even if they don’t conduct the entire training, have them be a part of the course to provide the needed expertise, perspective and guidance.